Fountain Tire

 Customer Service

-Many customers praised the friendly and helpful staff, highlighting their willingness to assist and provide advice.
+Many customers praised the friendly and helpful staff, highlighting their willingness to go above and beyond for service.

 Service Quality

-While some reviews noted excellent and efficient service, others reported issues with transparency and accountability regarding repairs.
+While some reviews noted excellent service and quick turnaround times, others reported issues with diagnostics and repair quality, leading to dissatisfaction.

 Trustworthiness